 If you have questions regarding PLAYA's Residencies, or the application process, please email us at Chelsea@playasummerlake.org or call 541 943 3983.

 Steps to apply:

-A rotating panel of artists, writers, scientists and other professionals review proposals and recommend applicants for residencies.
-Applicants are assessed and admitted based on their demonstrated commitment to their work, and to what degree their creative process and work will benefit from the uninterrupted time and independent living environment that a residency at PLAYA provides.
+ADMISSIONS: A rotating panel of artists, writers, scientists and other professionals review proposals and recommend applicants for residencies.
+Applicants are assessed and admitted based on blind work samples their demonstrated commitment to their work, and to what degree their creative process and work will benefit from the uninterrupted time and independent living environment that a residency at PLAYA provides.
 Final awards of residencies are at the discretion of PLAYA.

-There is only the application fee required for a PLAYA Residency.
-We charge a $35.00 non-refundable processing fee ($70.00 if applying as a collaborative team of two – six persons, and $140.00 if applying as a collaborative team of seven – twelve persons).
+FEES: There is only the application fee required for a PLAYA Residency.
+We charge a $35.00 non-refundable processing fee ($70.00 if applying as a collaborative team of two – four persons, and $140.00 if applying as a collaborative team of seven – twelve persons).

 WORK SAMPLE REQUIREMENTS